top of page

 This first session is attended by the parent(s) and adolescent to explore family dynamics, current concerns, and goals for therapy.
 It is an opportunity to understand the presenting issues and outline next steps.

-Parent Session: 1- 2 sessions
+Parental Session: 1- 2 sessions

 This second session focuses specifically on parenting needs and concerns.
 We will expand on the information provided during the initial assessment and collaborate on a therapy plan, which may include individual or family therapy.